 Blockchain Network Congestion describes a scenario in which there are more transactions pending processing on a blockchain network than there is time for the network to handle them all.
-Longer transaction confirmation delays, greater transaction fees, and occasionally the inability to complete transactions entirely can be the outcome of this.
+Longer transaction confirmation delays, greater transaction fees, and occasionally the inability to complete transactions entirely can be the outcome of Network Congestion.

 There are several reasons why it can occur:-